rayGobel/selfnumber/README.md

 - Clone this repository

-- Run `cargo test` to make sure everything run nicely
+- Run `cargo test` in cli to make sure everything run nicely

-- Run `cargo test`
+- then run `cargo run`